nsmcbride/clinicaltrials/README.md

 ### Assumptions and Limitations

-The ClinicalTrials.gov database is design for public access to information, not predictive modelling.
-Fields within the database may be updated before, during, or after completion for the study.
-Ideally, this analysis could be limited to inputs known prior to study initiation, however the sequence of these inputs and changes is not necessarily known.
+The ClinicalTrials.gov database is designed for public access to information, not predictive modeling.
+Fields within the database may be updated before, during, or after the completion of the study.
+Ideally, this analysis could be limited to inputs known prior to study initiation, however, the sequence of these inputs and changes is not necessarily known.

-The field selection for initial download and inclusion were intended to represent study design and protocol decision-making.
-A more thorough audit of field edit timestamps and previous values with subject matter expertise of the clinical trials submission and record keeping process was not available within the limited scope of this project.
+Field selection for initial download and inclusion was intended to represent study design and protocol decision-making.
+A more thorough audit of field edit timestamps and previous values with subject matter expertise of the clinical trials submission and record keeping-process was not available within the limited scope of this project.
 It is possible that data leakage may occur for fields that have been updated during or after study completion.

 ## Data Source